Perkedel/Kaded-fnf-mods/CREDIT.md

 I may sound like a *karen on the loose that worthy canceling everywhere*. but hear me out:

-I believe you should consider enforcing that law on older mods too as well, well eventually.
+I believe you should consider enforcing that law on older mods too as well, well eventually, not in instant.
 Yeah after time elapsed there enforcing for the new mods as of the date stated, then you should consider enforcing that too on older mods.

 of course, kindly contact the submitters first. give them time for maybe, a month! no response, withhold.
 I think that's the good plan idk if not wrong.